 Downtown Revitalization (DTR)

 The City of Auburn has been awarded $350,000 from the State of Nebraska Department of Economic Development for downtown revitalization.
-Applications will be accepted the 1st quarter of 2016.
+Applications will be accepted 2nd quarter of 2019.

 Tax Increment Financing (TIF)